 Like other retail companies in Hong Kong, we are experiencing high turnover rate in general frontline positions and young workforce in the past few years.
 As part of a restructuring process planned long before the COVID-19 outbreak, we aimed at enhancing branch efficiency and cost control by gradually reducing the workforce size.
-However, COVID-19 has seriously impacted travel industry and we have substantially reduced the workforce size, resulting in an overall decrease of 46.1% in the number of employees.
+However, COVID-19 has seriously impacted travel industry and we have substantially reduced the workforce size, resulting in an overall decrease of 64.1% in the number of employees for the year.

 The Group supports diversity and provides all our employees with equal opportunities.
 We recruit new talents based on abilities and qualifications regardless of race, religion, gender or age.
-As at 31 March 2020, the Group's male to female employee maintained at nearly 4:6.
+As at 31 March 2021, the Group's male to female employee maintained at nearly 4:6.
 The Group had also recruited from a diverse age group.
-About 19.4%, 72.6% and 8.0% of our workforce were fell in the respective age groups of below 30, 30-50 and 51 or above.
+About 10.6%, 70.6% and 18.8% of our workforce were fell in the respective age groups of below 30, 30-50 and 51 or above.